What You'll Find On This Page

 The old town itself reminds me of cities in Northern Italy.
 Not only because Italian cities such as Bologna, Sienna, Verona are also surrounded by massive walls, but also because the architecture is similar to Venice or Trieste.
 The architecture of

 The architecture of Dubrovnik is dazzling; and ranges from the Baroque St. Blaise Church to the Renaissance Sponza Palace.
-The Old City is paved with limestone and no cars are allowed to enter inside the town walls.
+The Old City is paved with limestone and no cars are allowed to enter the town walls.

 The city is a UNESCO World Heritage Site and today, Dubrovnik is one of the top tourist destinations of the Mediterranean.
 George Bernard Shaw once said: “If you want to see heaven on earth, come to Dubrovnik.”